-Have strange botanicals taken gin too far?8th July, 2014 by Becky Paskin
+Have strange botanicals taken gin too far?By Becky Paskin

 Are gin producers risking distorting the perception customers have of the spirit by adding more and more extravagant botanicals?
 Becky Paskin investigates

 “The strangest botanical I’ve seen listed on a bottle of gin is the ‘half smiles of a cat’.
 I can’t for a second believe there is actual cat in there, but it’s an example of brands trying to be so different, they’re often pale.”

 So says Desmond Payne, master distiller at Beefeater.
 Cat gin may be a step too far for him, but the lengths gin producers are going to to ensure their product stands out from the crowd is escalating.
 “The rise in the amount of different flavours available is because we’re in a gin craze right now,” explains Payne.
 “It’s an attractive route into what’s a pretty crowded market.”

 At the last count there were some 150 gins on the market, with everything from traditional London dry styles, to gins made using unfiltered Icelandic water and exotic botanicals, such as coconut, eucalyptus, baobab, pomegranate and arbequina olives.
 German brand Saars even blends Riesling with its gin in a cross-category hybrid.